deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 “*Part* of his lap…” Allison scooted aside slightly and traced her fingers over the bulge in his pants.

-“Hmmm...
-I don’t know!”
+“Hmmm...I don’t know!”
 Xiù laughed nervously and licked her lips.
 “Maybe you should describe it to me…”

 “Oh, well!”
 Allison rubbed him more firmly and felt his breath catch in his throat.
 “It’s about eight inches long… About this big around…” she made a ring with her fingers in front of her open mouth and pantomimed a blowjob.